Hawaiian Green Sea Turtles in Maui: 5 Best Places to See Honu

 Maui has beautiful beaches and clear waters, and is a paradise for sun-seekers, surfers, and snorkelers.
 It's also a safe place for one of the ocean's most amazing creatures: Hawaiian Sea Turtles.
 This blog will focus on Hawaiian green sea turtles, known locally as "Honu."
 These ancient animals are respected in Hawaiian culture for their wisdom and longevity, and they offer a unique wildlife experience for visitors to the Hawaiian Islands.

-This guide covers Hawaiian green sea turtle facts and the top 5 spots in Maui where these gentle reptiles are found, along with tips for respectful wildlife viewing!
+This guide covers Hawaiian green sea turtle facts, the top 5 spots on Maui where these gentle reptiles are found, and tips for respectful wildlife viewing!

-Among the seven types of sea turtles in the world, the Honu is known for its large size.
-Adults can grow up to four feet long and weigh over 300 pounds, making them the world’s largest hard-shelled sea turtles.
-The turtle’s life span is 60-70 years, and it reaches sexual maturity at 25-35 years!
+Among the seven species of sea turtles worldwide, the Honu is known for its large size.
+Adults can grow up to four feet long and weigh over 300 pounds, making them the world's largest hard-shelled sea turtles.
+The turtle's life span is 60-70 years, and it reaches sexual maturity at 25-35 years!

 Although they spend most of their lives in the ocean, green sea turtles must breathe air at the surface and return to nesting beaches to lay their eggs.
 In Hawaii, key nesting sites are protected to ensure the survival of future generations.